 Typically cloud computing refers to a public cloud, where multiple customers may share the same underlying hardware.
 An alternative is to use a private cloud, where resources are restricted to a single customer or “tenant.”

 Private clouds allow scope for greater customization and increased security, but at a higher cost.
-In all cases, cloud computing is dependent on good Internet connectivity.
+Overall, there is a cost reduction using cloud computing but it is dependent on good internet connectivity.

 When choosing between on-premise and cloud computing, there are several factors to consider.
 Here we’ll look at the main ones.

 On-premise: When your computing infrastructure is hosted on-site, you need a dedicated IT team to manage the procurement, installation, networking, upgrades, and maintenance of servers and other hardware, as well as the operating systems and applications running on those machines.

 Cloud: With the cloud, purchase, security, and maintenance of physical hardware is handled by the cloud provider.
 The management level for the software side will depend on the service you choose.
 With IaaS, you retain a high degree of control and flexibility, but you need to manage everything from the operating system upwards.
 With FaaS and SaaS, you have far less control over the environment, but you only need to manage your application or functions.

 On-premise: Managing your computing infrastructure in-house means planning ahead to ensure you have the capacity as your organization grows.
 The balance can be challenging to find.
 Failure to provide sufficient resources and infrastructure will become a limiting factor when demand for a service increases; overestimate your future needs and waste time and money.

 Cloud: A key benefit of cloud computing is the ease and speed of bringing more instances online to meet demand, thanks to the vast resources available.
 While there is always some degree of ramp-up time, it’s measured in seconds rather than hours and days.